dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/aspnet-core-module.md

 ### Out-of-process hosting model

-To configure an app for out-of-process hosting use either of the following approaches in the project file:
+To configure an app for out-of-process hosting, use either of the following approaches in the project file:

 * Don't specify the `<AspNetCoreHostingModel>` property.
 If the `<AspNetCoreHostingModel>` property isn't present in the file, the default value is `OutOfProcess`.
 * Set the value of the `<AspNetCoreHostingModel>` property to `OutOfProcess` (in-process hosting is set with `InProcess`):